-- Data Tokenization – Key to Payment Security
+- Data Tokenisation – Key to Payment Security

-- Tokenization is an integral payment technology for every merchant, along with EMV and PCI-validated point-to-point encryption (P2PE).
+- Tokenisation is an integral payment technology for every merchant, along with EMV and PCI-validated point-to-point encryption (P2PE).

-- Tokenization enables merchants and enterprises to safely “store” cardholder data at rest for use in future transactions.
-Tokenization, like P2PE, effectively renders the data useless to hackers.
+- Tokenisation enables merchants and enterprises to safely “store” cardholder data at rest for use in future transactions.
+Tokenisation, like P2PE, effectively renders the data useless to hackers.

 Conclusion – In today’s world money has been reduced to binary data hence access to information/data is as good as access to cash.
-The advent of e-money is touted for having provided convenience being able to access money anywhere any time.
+The advent of e-money is touted for having provided convenience being able to access money anywhere at any time.
 It has also opened many access points compared to the gold and silver that would only require physical security.
-Unauthorised access to e-money can be by anyone and anywhere at anytime.
+Unauthorised access to e-money can be by anyone and anywhere at any time.
 Therefore, information security is everyone’s responsibility.
-For an instance bitcoin is the best example of binary form of money or money as a data – MaaD.
-Which means more reason for infor-security and encrypting data at every entry/exit to prevents the data from being available in the enterprise or merchant’s system as “clear-text” where it could be exposed in the event of a data breach.
+For instance, bitcoin is the best example of a binary form of money or money as data.
+Which means more reason for info-security and encrypting data at every entry/exit to prevents the data from being available in the enterprise or merchant’s system as “clear-text” where it could be exposed in the event of a data breach.

 ====================== About the Author =================================

 Thank you all, for spending your time reading this post.
 Please share your feedback / comments / critics / agreements or disagreement.
 Remark for more details about posts, subjects and relevance please read the disclaimer.